Method

 Expose the operational dependencies behind a customer journey before the team turns friction into a prioritised action plan.

-Open this when the strongest help is sequencing, decision posture, or stakeholder handling rather than a single facilitation recipe.
+Open this when the strongest help is sequencing, decision posture, or stakeholder handling rather than a single facilitation method.

 Workspace applicability